goda/wumpus-world/README.md

 # Assignment 1

-This notebook is a brief summary, and instruction on how to run the current code and simulate the game as described in Assignment 1 instructions.
+This notebook is a brief summary, and instruction on how to run the current code and simulate the game as described in the Assignment 1 instructions.

 ## Requirements